Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational Condition Identification of Rotating Machines: Health Indicator (HI) construction

 \section{Health Indicator (HI) construction}

-The idea of this step is to construct different indicators allowing to represent the rotating machines' health state based on the vibration data.
-The output of HI construction is used as the labels to train the Multi-branch Deep Learning (MBDL) based model for the task of RUL prediction.
-Notably, the HI construction proposed in this paper receives the denoised data from the data pre-processing component.
-In this work, two popular methods have been adopted to construct the HI: The HI construction based on the first prediction time (HI-FPT) inspired by \cite{huang2021novel} and the HI construction based on principal component analysis (PCA) with Euclidean distance metric (HI-PCA)~\cite{xu2022sacgnet}.
+The purpose of this step is to determine the Remaining Useful Life (RUL) at every time step.
+We employ two popular methods for this purpose: HI construction based on the first prediction time (HI-FPT), which is inspired by the work of Huang et al. (2021) \cite{huang2021novel}, and HI construction based on Principal Component Analysis (PCA) using the Euclidean distance metric (HI-PCA), as explained in detail in Xu et al. (2022) \cite{xu2022sacgnet}.